 Crowdfunding websites also give people the opportunity to become an investor and build their own investment portfolio supporting exciting new startups and businesses.
-They are authorised and regulated by the Financial Regulators.
+They are authorized and regulated by the Financial Regulators.

 You can start a crowdfunding exercise for free as you will only be charged when your project has raised some funds or the full amount.
 There’s nothing to lose and this is great for publicity too.
 Below are some of the best crowdfunding websites that could be the key to seeing your dream come to life.

-GoFundMe allows campaign organisers to invite others to take part in their story.
+GoFundMe allows campaign organizers to invite others to take part in their stories.
 It removes the physical barriers traditionally associated with receiving financial support from the people in our lives.
 GoFundMe operates on only a 5% fee deducted from each donation received.
 Processing fee of 2.9% + $0.30 applies.
-Read more on GoFundMe.com

 Kickstarter has been termed as the World’s largest funding platform for creative projects such as film, music, art, theater, games, comics, design, photography, and more.
-The crowdfunding website is creative only platform as it doesn’t accept personal fundraising.
+The crowdfunding website is a creative-only platform as it doesn’t accept personal fundraising.

 Since it was launched in 2009, the website claims to have been able to raise funding in the region of $1 billion from 6.4 million people for 63,000 creative projects.
 Thousands of creative projects are raising funds on Kickstarter right now.
-You too can check it out but you are expected to make a processing fees of between 3-5%.
-Read more on Kickstarter.com
+You too can check it out but you are expected to make a processing fee of between 3-5%.

 Indiegogo empowers people around the world to fund what matters to them.
-As one of the largest global crowdfunding websites, IndieGoGo aims to be a more flexible site which allows people from around the world over longer periods of time for basically anything (not just creative works).
+As one of the largest global crowdfunding websites, IndieGoGo aims to be a more flexible site that allows people from around the world over long periods of time for basically anything (not just creative works).

 Founded in 2008, Indiegogo has appeared on major mainstream media such as Bloomberg, Oprah, Today, and the BBC, as well as in the Wall Street Journal, The Guardian, and The New York Times.
-Fee is usually 9% and 5% is refunded only if goal is reached.
+The fee is usually 9% and 5% is refunded only if the goal is reached.
 3% processing fee and $25 fee for international wire is chargeable.
-Read more on Indiegogo.com

 A newer entrant to the crowdfunding space is SyndicateRoom.com, whose model differs.
 Here, small investors are sought to “top up” substantial stakes in a business that has already been bought by established “dragons” or lead investors.
 The lead investors must contribute at least 25% of a firm’s funding.